jmelo11/quantsupport/book/src/getting-started/first-swap.md

     .build()?;
 ```

 `build()` returns `QSError` when a required field is absent or invalid.
-For `MakeSwap`, the required fields are the identifier, dates, notional, fixed rate, rate definition, currency, and floating-rate index.
+For `MakeSwap`, the required fields are the identifier (a string to identify this particular swap), dates, notional, fixed rate, rate definition, currency, and floating-rate index.
 The principal optional settings are:

 | Builder method                                        | Default                                          |
 | ----------------------------------------------------- | ------------------------------------------------ |